 - Warlock.
 A two-level dip into warlock is probably the single best multiclass option for bards.
 With a single level, you get access to the best cantrip in the game: eldritch blast.
-With a second level, you can make the best cantrip in the game even better by adding your Charisma bonus to the damage, in addition to getting access to your choice of Pact Boon.
+With a second level, you can make the best cantrip in the game even better by adding your Charisma bonus to the damage.
 What’s more, you can still advance bard to level 18 off that dip and get access to 9th-level spells from any class.
 Oh, and the spell slots you get from this dip are in addition to the spell slots you get from bard, as opposed to the warlock levels counting toward your level on the multiclass spellcasting table, meaning that you actually can get a maximum of six 1st-level spell slots.
 Plus, the musician who sells their soul to the devil to play music is a fantastic trope worthy of being played.
 Alternatively, a bard may look to the mysterious and beautiful archfey as a kind of muse.
 The options are many and varied.

 - Wizard.
 One of the biggest restrictions with bards is their limited number of spells known.
 One of the biggest benefits of being a wizard is getting to have more spells than you know what to do with, including unparalleled access to utility spells.
 What’s more, a two-level dip also gets you an Arcane Tradition feature.
 Overall, a solid choice.
 The only reason this is green is because it requires that you invest in Intelligence—an ability which no other class uses, not even bards.
 Given that you are already focusing on Charisma, Dexterity, and probably Constitution, this is asking for quite a bit.